boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

    ![Publish Dashboard Description](/static/assets/managing-resources/manage-dashboards/images/publish-description.png#width=55%)

-5. Select the check box `Lock dashboard editing in published site`, if you do not want the published dashboard to be edited in published sites.
+5. Select the check box `Lock dashboard editing in published site` if you do not want the published dashboard to be edited on published sites.

    ![Lockdown Dashboard](/static/assets/managing-resources/manage-dashboards/images/lockdown-dashboard.png#width=55%)

-6. Select the check box `Lock data source editing in published site`, if you do not want the published data source to be edited in published sites.
+6. Select the check box `Lock data source editing in published site` if you do not want the published data source to be edited on published sites.

    ![Lockdown Datasource](/static/assets/managing-resources/manage-dashboards/images/lockdown-datasource.png#width=55%)

-7. Select the check box `Make dashboard as public in published site`, if you want the published dashboard to be public in published sites.
+7. Select the check box `Make dashboard as public in published site` if you want the published dashboard to be public on published sites.

    ![Make Public Dashboard](/static/assets/managing-resources/manage-dashboards/images/make-public-in-destination-site.png#width=55%)

-8. You can choose the owner (who has permission to create dashboard, data source and category) of the dashboard in published site using the `Advanced` option.
-If you do not, it will publish the dashboard with random user (who has permission to create dashboard, data source and category).
+8. You can choose the owner (who has permission to create dashboard, data source, and category) of the dashboard on the published site using the `Advanced` option.
+If you do not, it will publish the dashboard with a random user (who has permission to create dashboard, data source, and category).

    ![Select Owner in Advanced](/static/assets/managing-resources/manage-dashboards/images/advanced-owner.png#width=55%)